AdityaGoyal1999/Soteria/README.md

 ### 🗣 Contributors

-This is a project under Sigma Hacks 2020.
+We would love to have other people to collaborate with us on this project.
-Aditya Goyal, Turja Chowdhury, Roan Numa, Ankitha
+Created by - <a href="https://www.linkedin.com/in/adi-goyal/">Aditya Goyal</a>, Turja Chowdhury, Roan Numa, Ankitha.